AC-Lite : A Lightweight Image Captioning Model for Low-Resource Assamese Language: Introduction

 Early image captioning models have used template-based and retrieval-based approaches to generate captions.
 These early approaches have either filled blank spaces in a fixed sentence template or retrieved similar captions from a prefix caption database.
-Though these approaches were simple, the generated captions were of fixed size, or the captions were often irrelevant to image content.
+Though these approaches were simple, the generated captions were of fixed size, or the captions were often irrelevant to the image content.
 The introduction of deep learning-based image captioning models could mitigate these issues up to some extent~\cite{hossain2019comprehensive}.
-The deep learning-based models mainly consist of three main components -- (a) \emph{Visual Feature Encoder}, (b) \emph{Visual Feature Refiner}, and (c) \emph{Decoder With Attention} (see \autoref{fig:ic-components}).
-These models~\cite{xu2015show, vinyals2015show, anderson2018bottom, huang2019attention, herdade2019image} have achieved impressive performance by leveraging computation-heavy visual feature extractors.
-However, these advancements came with a significant increase in computational demands and memory footprint. \autoref{tab:model-computation} highlights the progression of notable deep learning-based image captioning models along with computations (measured in MFLOPs or Million FLOPs) and parameter counts (in Million).
-As shown in \autoref{tab:model-computation} models like \emph{Show and Tell}~\cite{vinyals2015show} and \emph{Show Attend and Tell}~\cite{xu2015show} used simpler architectures and achieved comparable performance.
-However, these models used a heavy Convolutional Neural Network (CNN) such as VGG16~\cite{vgg16} and GoogleNet~\cite{szegedy2015going} as a visual feature encoder, which increased the overall computation.
+The deep learning-based models mainly consist of three main components -- (a) \emph{Visual Feature Encoder}, (b) \emph{Visual Feature Refiner}, and (c) \emph{Decoder With Attention} (see \autoref{fig:ic-components}) \cite{hossain2019comprehensive}.
+The deep learning based models~\cite{xu2015show,vinyals2015show,anderson2018bottom,huang2019attention,herdade2019image} have achieved impressive performance by leveraging computation-heavy visual feature extractors.
+However, these advancements came with a significant increase in computational demands and memory footprint. \autoref{tab:model-computation} highlights notable deep learning-based image captioning models along with computations (measured in Billion FLOPs or GFLOPs) and parameter counts (in Millions)\footnote{FLOPs and Parameters are computed using fvcore library (https://github.com/facebookresearch/fvcore).}.
+As shown in \autoref{tab:model-computation}, models like \emph{Show and Tell}~\cite{vinyals2015show} and \emph{Show Attend and Tell}~\cite{xu2015show} used simpler architectures and achieved comparable performance.
+However, models like \emph{Show Attend and Tell} used a heavy Convolutional Neural Network (CNN) such as VGG19~\cite{vgg16} as the visual feature encoder, which increased the overall computation.
 Additionally, models like \emph{BUTD}~\cite{anderson2018bottom} and \emph{AoANet}~\cite{huang2019attention} relied on FasterRCNN~\cite{ren2015faster} as the visual feature encoder.
 The computation-heavy FasterRCNN contributed significantly to the overall computation.